tremor-rs/tremor-runtime/static/language/prolog/binadd.md

 |`+`|Binary addition|
 |`-`|Binary subtraction|

-Note that the `+` binary operation is also used for string concatenation.
+Note that the `+` binary operation is also used for string concatenation, array concatination and for iserting/overwriting fields in a LHS record from a HRS record.